 - Unknown fiber content items should be hand washed in cold water and laid flat to dry.

 With any type of knit or crocheted cap, always remove any embellishments like ribbons or flowers or pins, if possible, before washing.
 If the embellishments cannot be removed, ALWAYS hand wash the cap.
 Sequins and "jewels" can be damaged in a washer even on the gentle cycle.

 How to Wash a Synthetic Fiber Cap

 Before washing, check the hat completely for any loose threads, snags or ripped seams which can get worse during washing.
 Do not pull the threads!
-Instead make repairs or follow these tips on how to fix a snag.
+Instead, make repairs and fix any snags.